safellama/plexiglass/docs/source/index.rst

 Plexiglass
 ==========

-Plexiglass is an innovative toolbox designed to test vulnerabilities and safeguard Language Learning Models (LLMs), developed by Kortex Labs.
+Plexiglass is an innovative toolbox designed to test vulnerabilities and safeguard Language Learning Models (LLMs), developed by SafeLlama.
 This Python-based security toolbox operates with a focus on the rigorous testing and enhancement of security measures for LLMs.

 Key Features
 ------------